 - Use Herbs and Spices: Flavoring food with garlic, basil, turmeric, and other spices provides flavor without extra sodium.

-By focusing on fresh ingredients and limiting the salt shaker, you can take proactive steps to manage blood pressure.
+Focusing on fresh ingredients and limiting the salt shaker can help you manage your blood pressure.

 Green Tea for Antioxidants